Information-Theoretic Measures in AI: A Practical Decision Framework: Introduction

-This paper addresses these gaps through a practical decision framework covering all seven measures, organized around three prescriptive questions for each: (i) what question does the measure answer and in which AI context; (ii) which estimator is appropriate for the data type and dimensionality; and (iii) what is the most dangerous misuse?
+This paper addresses these gaps through a practical decision framework covering four foundational measures (Entropy, KL/CE, MI, TE), organized around three prescriptive questions for each: (i) what question does the measure answer and in which AI context; (ii) which estimator is appropriate for the data type and dimensionality; and (iii) what is the most dangerous misuse?
 Our primary contributions are two complementary artifacts: a measure-selection flowchart (Figure~\ref{fig:flowchart}) for rapid navigation, and a master decision table (Section~\ref{sec:synthesis}) that consolidates estimator recommendations and guardrails in a single cite-able reference.
-Three worked examples (Section~\ref{sec:examples}) demonstrate the framework on concrete practitioner scenarios.
-We cover both AI/ML and decision-making agent application domains per measure, and provide standardized Bridge notes linking each IT quantity to its cognitive science counterpart.
+Two worked examples (Section~\ref{sec:examples}) demonstrate the framework on concrete practitioner scenarios, and a reproducible case study (Section~\ref{sec:case-study}) applies the framework's own reporting-minimum checklist end-to-end on a real multi-agent reinforcement learning system spanning three learning architectures, empirically validating the transfer-entropy surrogate-testing guardrail against a null control rather than only asserting it.
+We cover both AI/ML and decision-making agent application domains per measure, and provide standardized Bridge notes linking each IT quantity to its cognitive and neuroscientific counterpart.
+Each Bridge note serves the same guardrail purpose as the rest of this framework, applied across domains: these measures are routinely imported informally into cognitive-science framing in the literature (e.g., equating high entropy with subjective uncertainty), and each note names the specific claim that does not follow from the measure alone, rather than adding a separate decision branch.

-\paragraph{Paper type and scope.} This is a decision-framework paper in the form of a compact narrative review, not a systematic review (no PRISMA protocol).
-We cover seven measures in two families: Family A (Entropy, KL/CE, MI, TE; core learning and inference measures with established estimators) and Family B (Phi, EI, Autonomy; agent complexity measures with conservative recommendations and smaller evidence bases).
-A Predictive Information bridge (Section~\ref{sec:pred-info}) connects the two families.

-\paragraph{Reference selection.} References were selected on the basis of methodological centrality (foundational papers introducing each measure or estimator), empirical validation (comparative benchmarks), and representation of both AI/ML and decision-making agent application domains.
-No systematic database search was conducted; the bibliography is intentionally comprehensive within the defined scope, combining original measure definitions, estimator benchmarks, and high-impact application papers.
-The resulting reference set is large relative to the body length by design: each measure is supported by its own cluster of pillar and validation references.